 Dividend Growth Stock of the Month for October, 2019: Enbridge (Dave Van Knapp)

-Undervalued Dividend Growth Stock of the Week: Enbridge, Inc. (Jason Fieber, August 2019)Avoid These Kinds of 5G Stocks Like the Plague [sponsor]
+Undervalued Dividend Growth Stock of the Week: Enbridge, Inc. (Jason Fieber, August 2019)America's #1 Stock Picker: BUY "AMZN of Houses" [sponsor]